 Two days after the meeting with Sir Richardson, the requested group from Twilight Heart headed towards Enlil.
-Before they could reach their destination, Master Isaac suggested they should stop at Ludwick to get more information on the enemy, since it was the first place they were spotted.
-The train ride up had also been terrible.
-The tracks were so old made the trip bumpy and the train shook so much that it made Ray feel miserable.
-It took nearly four hours to arrive at Ludwick.
+Master Isaac suggested that before they reach their destination, they should stop at Ludwick to get more information on the enemy, since it was the first place they were spotted.
+The train ride up had been terrible.
+The tracks were so old that they made the trip bumpy and the train shook so much that it made Ray miserable.
+It took nearly four hours of rocking, complaining and falling out of their seats from sudden stops to arrive at Ludwick.

 Knowing that there was a lot of ground to cover, Kaela suggested that they split up into groups.
 Pennie was a little shocked when Ray came up to her and asked to be partnered with her.
 With Noah tagging along, they spent hours talking to the residents of Ludwick.
 The town was only small, especially compared to Asteria.
-It was a lot older too, the buildings were run down, desperately needing a fresh coat of paint.
+It was a lot older too, the buildings were run down, and desperately needed a fresh coat of paint.
 All the houses and other buildings were so tightly packed in and covered in graffiti, Pennie wondered whether anyone actually looked after the town.
-When she asked Ray about it he said it was to be expected since Ludwick was a town run by the CSOG.
-They looked all over the place, asking any person they could to find out about the Anti-Government Guild Destruction or the Aria army, even the sketchy people who hung around the back streets that smelled of lingering cigarette smoke and sewage water.
-They even checked some places more than once but they couldn’t find any decent information making all of their efforts a complete waste of time.
-As promised they headed back to the centre of town, towards a small fountain where Kaela and Cianna waited for them.
+When she asked Ray about it, he said it was to be expected since Ludwick was a town run by the CSOG.
+They looked all over the place, asking any person they could to find out about the anti-government guild Destruction or the Aria army, even the sketchy people who hung around the back streets that smelled of lingering cigarette smoke and sewage water.
+They even checked some places more than once, but they couldn’t find any decent information making all of their efforts a complete waste of time.
+As promised, they headed back to the centre of town, towards a small fountain where Kaela and Cianna waited for them.

 “So, any luck?”
 Kaela asked as Pennie and Ray walked up to her.